carlsmith/coffeeshop/scripts/main.coffee.md

 # CoffeeShop

-This is the main file.
+This is the main CoffeeShop file.
+It is loaded, compiled, cached and executed within a function inside `boot.js`.
+All of cosh's code, except for `index.html`, `shell.css` and `boot.js`, lives in this file.
+This file's dependencies, `coffee`, `marked`, `pprint` and `smc` (Source Map Consumer), are loaded by `boot.js`.

-## Setup Local Namespace
+## Set Up the Namespace

+First, just make sure `window.indexedDB` is the correct object or undefined.
+Users may arrive at the Gallery in any browser, so it's important to have this when nuking the db.

     window.indexedDB = \
         indexedDB or